tyanyuy3125/RenderToy/README.md

 ## Launch Targets
 * Tests - Unit test module for the project.
 * CornellBox - A demo rendering the famous Cornell Box scene.
-* WithOIDN - (WIP) A demonstration of Intel® Open Image Denoise integration.
+* WithOIDN - A demonstration of Intel® Open Image Denoise integration.
 * ProceduralTexture - A demo rasterizing procedural textures supported by RenderToy.
-* Interactive - (WIP) Live preview demo on X11.
-* TestRenderer - Just a test.
 * SmoothShading - A demonstration of smooth shading.
 * Drawing - 2D drawing demo.